houcharlie/academic-kickstart/content/home/experience.md

   location = "NYC"
   date_start = "2018-05-29"
   date_end = "2018-08-12"
+  description = """
-  description = """Improved mathematical rigor of CCAR stress-testing model by de-meaning random variables in the simulations.
-Implemented model monitoring system to alert firm to unexpected behaviors in a loan model.
-Validated appropriateness of ML model for loan defaults by applying lossless dimension reduction.
+  -Improved mathematical rigor of CCAR stress-testing model by de-meaning random variables in the simulations -Implemented model monitoring system to alert firm to unexpected behaviors in a loan model -Validated appropriateness of ML model for loan defaults by applying lossless dimension reduction
   """

 [[experience]]